-- from 28 October 2013 have a speaking and listening qualification in English at B1 CEFR or higher, or its equivalent
+- have a speaking and listening qualification in English at B1 CEFR or higher, or its equivalent

 This article covers who needs to take the Life in the UK Test when applying for settlement.
 If you are applying for naturalisation as a British citizen then please see Who needs to take the test - Citizenship.

 If you have lived in the United Kingdom legally for a certain length of time - usually five years, depending on your visa/immigration category - categories that allow an application for permanent residency in the UK include:

 - Legal residence - after five years (for example, spent on a Tier 2 visa)